QDELIE27/test-jenkins/README.md

 # test-jenkins
-Snadobox for playing with Jenkinfiles
+Sandbox for playing with Jenkins configuration